overextended/overextended.github.io/docs/ox_inventory/Guides/inventory_ui.md

 When working in the browser you can run `pnpm start`, which supports hot reloads meaning that you will see your changes after saving your file.

-If you want to work in game you can run `pnpm start:game` which writes changes to disk, so the only thing you have to do is restart the resource for it take affect.
+If you want to work in game you can run `pnpm watch` which writes changes to disk, so the only thing you have to do is restart the resource for it take affect.
 :::